-Some painless math and simple sewing result in a great pair of grommeted curtain panels to cover any window in your home.
+Some painless math, simple sewing, and grommets result in a pair of curtain panels to cover any window in your home.

 Designer: Donna Babylon of More Splash Than Cash Decorating